This hybrid bipolar stepper motor has two very interesting points:

 1 newton-meter is equal to 100 N-cm, or 10.1971621298 kg-cm (the force exerted by a weight of 10Kg at the end of an arm of 1 cm).

-Stepper motors are used in many applications where precise positioning is desirable but without having to support the additional cost and complexity of a positioning system by enslavement.
+Stepper motors are used in many applications where precise positioning is desirable but without having to support the additional cost and complexity of a servo positioning system.
 Here are some applications where stepper motors intervene:

 - CNC machine